vesko-vujovic/vesko-vujovic.github.io/content/posts/duckdb-in-postgres.md

 ![duckdb-postgresql](/posts/duckdb-postgres/bar-chart.png)

-It seems like that DuckDB is slower **4 seconds**.
+It seems like DuckDB is slower **4 seconds**.
 This is really weird. 😱

 Ok so let's see what's the problem.